deepset-ai/haystack/docs/concepts.md

 # These instances can be added to the Pipeline in several places.
 addition = AddValue(add=1)

-# Components are added with a name and an node.
+# Components are added with a name and an component.
 Note the lack of references to
-# any other node.
-Components can store default parameters per node.
+# any other component.
+Components can store default parameters per component.
 pipeline.add_component("first_addition", addition, parameters={"add": 3})
 pipeline.add_component("second_addition", addition)  # Instances can be reused pipeline.add_component("double", Double())

-# Components are the connected as input node: [list of output components]
+# Components are the connected as input component: [list of output components]
 pipeline.connect(connect_from="first_addition", connect_to="double")
 pipeline.connect(connect_from="double", connect_to="second_addition")